oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 # `Invocation Interfaces` Sample

-This sample is a FPGA tutorial that demonstrates how to specify the kernel invocation interfaces and kernel argument interfaces.
+This sample is an FPGA tutorial that demonstrates how to specify the kernel invocation interface and kernel argument interface for an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler.

 | Area                 | Description
 |:--                   |:--